-Crossroads Shop was situated at the top of Hill Street, beside Gaynor’s Pub.
-In August of 2013, its owner Erdie Murphy was forced to close the store after a lengthy and continuous decline in business, which he blamed on the introduction of a nearby traffic management system.
+Crossroads was situated at the top of Hill Street, beside Gaynor’s Pub.
+In August of 2013, its owner, Erdie Murphy, was forced to close the store after a continuous decline in business, which he blamed on the introduction of a nearby traffic management system.

 Legal – Head Shop

-In my opinion, BPM was the go-to place to buy CDs in Wexford Town.
-Its popularity stemmed from the size of its collection, which was larger and more varied than that of its competitors.
-I remember how the shop had headphones that allowed you to listen to some of the latest albums that were on sale.
-Staff members were also willing to let you listen to a CD of your choice before you decided to purchase it or not.
+BPM was the go-to place to buy CDs in Wexford town.
+It was popular due to the size of its collection, which was larger and considerably more varied than that of its competitors.
+The shop had headphones that allowed you to listen to some of the latest albums that were on sale.
+Staff members would also let you listen to a CD while you decided whether to purchase it or not.

-For years, O’ Neills newsagents was located right next to Burger Mac on Wexford’s North Main Street.
-Throughout my late teens and early twenties, I’d often stop by this shop in order to purchase cigarettes or a cold drink.
-Unfortunately, it seems that the owners of O’Neills fell into difficulties during the financial crisis and were forced to sell the premises.
-Nowadays, the building houses a euro saver shop.
+For years, O’Neill’s newsagents was located next to Burger Mac on Wexford’s North Main Street.
+During my late teens and early twenties, I’d often stop by this shop to purchase cigarettes or a cold drink.
+Unfortunately, it seems that the owners of O’Neills fell into difficulties during the financial crisis of 2008 and were forced to sell the premises.
+Nowadays, the building houses a Eurosaver shop.

 Hughes & Hughes

 Hughes & Hughes was a book shop that was located beside O’Brien’s sandwich bar in Redmond Square.
 The shop was closed when the company that owned the chain collapsed in 2010.
 In the years leading up to the collapse, the company had built up debts totaling €15 million

 Ned Buggy Sports – Selskar

 In 1981, former Wexford hurler Ned Buggy opened up his first sports shop in Cinema Lane, which is just up the road from the Commodore Barry statue on the quay.
 In the early nineties, he expanded his business by setting up this shop in Selskar.